Baseball season teeters, while states resist mask rules

 “I know it’s a hot topic, but if we can all just wear masks and really do right for a month, it would help a lot to try and slow this down in Mississippi,” he said.
 “If we don’t, it’s not going to slow down.”

 In Missouri, larger cities are growing rattled by a spike in cases after the state fully reopened.
-The state reported another single-day record increase in cases, with nearly 1,800.
+It reported another daily record in cases, with nearly 1,800.
 St. Louis is curtailing bar hours and reducing restaurant seating capacity starting Friday, and Kansas City may follow suit.

 GOP Gov. Mike Parson has repeatedly refused to enact a statewide order requiring masks, citing relatively few cases in most of the state compared with hot spots in bigger cities.

-Parson said last month that he didn’t believe the governor has personal responsibility for any virus, and compared the illness that has killed almost 1,000 people in his state to the flu.
+Parson said last month that he didn’t believe the governor has personal responsibility for any virus, and compared the illness that has killed over 1,200 people in his state to the flu.
 He said no one would expect him to take responsibility if someone were involved in an accident on a Missouri road.

 The uncertainty has put restaurant owners in a difficult position.

 Brian Schmitz, co-owner of The Bellwether and the Polite Society in St. Louis, closed the two restaurants temporarily after a guest expressed concerns Sunday that another diner recently made a social media post about testing positive for COVID-19.
-Schmitz said that the buildings have been deep cleaned and that he is testing staff before reopening, and it is proving costly.
+Schmitz said the buildings have been deep-cleaned and he’s testing staff before reopening, and it’s proving costly.

-The situation in Tennessee is precarious enough that White House coronavirus task force leader Dr. Deborah Birx traveled to Nashville to implore leaders to close bars and residents to wear masks.
-But Republican Gov. Bill Lee has vowed he won’t shut down the state’s economy again.
+In Tennessee, the situation is precarious enough that Dr. Deborah Birx of the White House coronavirus task force traveled to Nashville to implore leaders to close bars and residents to wear masks.
+But Republican Gov. Bill Lee has vowed he won’t shut down the economy again.

-As of Tuesday, nearly 1,100 people were hospitalized with confirmed cases of COVID-19 in Tennessee, the highest state has seen in the past two weeks.
-Statewide, ICUs are running at 86 percent capacity.
+As of Tuesday, nearly 1,100 people were hospitalized with confirmed cases of COVID-19 in Tennessee, the highest seen there in the past two weeks.
+Intensive-care units are running at 86% capacity.

 Nearly 70% of the state has issued some sort of mask mandate.
-However, enforcement has varied, with some law enforcement officials hesitating to issue citations.
+However, enforcement has varied, with some officials hesitating to issue citations.

-In Nashville, the city’s famous honky tonks have seen large crowds despite a strict 10 p.m. curfew that went into effect last week.
-Nursing homes in more than 70 counties have been forced to once again forbid visitors.
+In Nashville, the city’s famous honky tonks have seen large crowds despite a strict 10 p.m. curfew that began last week.
+Nursing homes in more than 70 counties have been forced to again forbid visitors.

 In Oklahoma, Gov. Kevin Stitt returned to his office Monday after two weeks of isolating at home following a positive coronavirus test.
-His return came on the same day the state reported over 1,400 new cases — the second consecutive day of record highs.
+It came on the same day the state reported over 1,400 new confirmed cases — the second consecutive day of record highs.

 Hospitals looked to increase capacity.
 The Regional Medical Center in Orangeburg, South Carolina, began setting up tents outside for recovering patients.

+In Georgia, 88% of critical care beds were taken Tuesday, tying the highest level since the pandemic began, though not all critical care patients have COVID-19.

-Texas Gov. Greg Abbott expressed worry that the virus could spread even further after Hurricane Hanna over the weekend forced people to gather together indoors.
-The storm pounded the Rio Grande Valley, where hospitals have been overwhelmed with coronavirus cases.
+Texas Gov. Greg Abbott worried that the virus could spread even further after Hurricane Hanna over the weekend forced people to gather together indoors.
+The storm pounded the Rio Grande Valley, where hospitals have been overwhelmed.

 “We’re in a dire situation,” Rio Grande City Mayor Joel Villarreal said.
 “If we continue on the same trajectory, countless more lives will be lost.”